 Be a Navy League Volunteer

-The Navy League Cadet Corps are managed and supervised by adult volunteers who are enrolled as Navy League Cadet Officers or Cadet Instructors (CIs).
+The Navy League Cadet Corps are managed and supervised by adult volunteers who are enrolled as Navy League Officers or Navy League Instructors.
 Officers are granted warrants by the League, wear naval pattern uniforms and use naval ranks followed by a Navy League (NL) designator.
-NLC Officers are not members of the Canadian Forces.
+Navy League Officers are not members of the Canadian Armed Forces.

 We value the service of our volunteers.
 In addition to the joy and fulfillment you gain from volunteering, the Navy League of Canada has a comprehensive awards and recognition program.
 Awards are presented at the local, regional and national levels.

-The Sea Cadet program is managed and supervised by CIC (Cadet Instructor Cadre) Officers, which are paid members of the Canadian Forces.
+The Royal Canadian Sea Cadet program is managed and supervised by CIC (Cadet Instructor Cadre) Officers, which are paid members of the Canadian Armed Forces.
 For details, please have a look at the Cadets Canada webpage.

-Not everyone who wants to teach cadets has to enroll in the Canadian Forces.
+Not everyone who wants to teach cadets has to enroll in the Canadian Armed Forces.
 Civilian Instructors (CI) may be hired to complement the knowledge and skill set of the CIC staff.
 Many are highly specialized in particular areas of cadet training such as first aid, music or biathlon.
 CIs who do not have regular positions may serve as unpaid volunteers.
-In this case, these individuals are deemed to be volunteers of the Navy League and, as such, are subject to the Navy League’s governing documents and policies.
+In this case, these individuals are deemed to be volunteers of the Navy League.